schuhva/Music-Generation/doc/releases/2.01/Base_01.rst

-2.01 Controlled Random: Rests and Rythem
+2.01 Controlled Random: Rests and Rhythm
 ========================================

-Now we introduce randeomness, starting with Rests and Rythems.
-But we controll it by giving a selection of possibilities and we are definig how often each choise is selected.
+Now we introduce random, starting with rests and rhythms.
+The random is controlled, by giving a selection of possibilities.
+The user defines how often each choice is selected.

 .. code:: python3